fugitivelabs/jw-plangular/README.md

 # jw-plangular

-A simple Angular directive for JW-Player that works with ng-repeat
+A simple Angular directive for JW-Player that works with dynamically loaded content (including ng-repeat).

 ## Dependencies
 - required: